danielkhan/engineering-site/content/authors/markus/_index.md

 superuser: false

 # Role/position
-role: Researcher in the field of distributed Data Platforms at Dynatrace Research
+role: Researcher in the field of distributed Data Platforms at Dynatrace Research.

 # Organizations/Affiliations
 organizations: